-Congestion: We detect congestion by measuring the oneway latency of test packets.
-In our emulation environment, all terminals are synchronized to the host's clock so the latency can be calculated with a single time-stamp and one-way communication4.
+Congestion: We detect congestion by measuring the one-way latency of test packets.
+In our emulation environment, all terminals are synchronized to the host's clock so the latency can be calculated with a single time-stamp and one-way communication.4

-To create congestion, we rate-limited all the links in the emulated Stanford network to 30Mb/s, and create two 20Mb/s UDP flows: poza to yoza at t = 0 and roza to yoza at t = 30s, which will congest the link bbra - yoza starting at t = 30s.
-The bottom left graph next to yoza in Figure 9 shows the two UDP flows.
-The queue inside the routers will build up and test packets will experience longer queuing delay.
+To create congestion, we rate-limited all the links in the emulated Stanford network to 30 Mb/s and created two 20-Mb/s UDP flows: poza to yoza at t = 0 and roza to yoza at t = 30 s, which will congest the link bbra - yoza starting at t = 30 s.
+The bottom left graph next to yoza in Fig. 9 shows the two UDP flows.
+The queue inside the routers will build up, and test packets will experience longer queuing delay.
 The bottom right graph next to pozb shows the latency experienced by two test packets, one from pozb to roza and the other one from pozb to yoza.
-At t = 30s, the bozb - yoza test packet experience a much higher latency, correctly signaling congestion.
-Since these two test packets share the $bozb - s_1$ and $s_1 - bbra$ links, we can conclude that the congestion is not happening in these two links, therefore we can correctly infer that bbra - yoza is the congested link.
+At t = 30 s, the bozb-yoza test packet experiences much higher latency, correctly signaling congestion.
+Since these two test packets share the $bozb - s_1$ and $s_1 - bbra$ links, ATPG concludes that the congestion is not happening in these two links;